-Fine Gardening recommends a mulch of gravel or bark to mimic and reinforce the colors of the house and a low wall or walkway to complement the building's architectural design.
+Adding mulch of gravel or bark to mimic and reinforce the colors of the house and a low wall or walkway can complement the building's architectural design.
 Take caution against covering the architectural features completely because the design looks best when the house and garden appear to be part of each other, and neither would be complete without the other.

 - Get Busy Gardening: How to Design a Front Yard Foundation Planting

 - Gardening Know How: Planting Near Your Home: Foundation Plants For The Front Yard

 - This Old House: Best Foundation Plants for Stellar Curb Appeal